RobertHSchmidt/springframework/spring-projects/trunk/spring-ldap/spring-ldap/readme.txt

   ** readme.txt - this readme file.
-  ** license.txt - terms and conditions for use, reproduction and distribution ** common-build - the ant 1.6 "common build system" used by all spring-ldap projects to compile/build/test ** spring-ldap/build-spring-ldap - master build files to produce this release archive ** spring-ldap/spring-ldap - project sources
+  ** license.txt - terms and conditions for use, reproduction and distribution ** common-build - the ant 1.6 "common build system" used by all spring-ldap projects to compile/build/test ** repository - build artifacts that are not available from public repositories ** spring-ldap/build-spring-ldap - master build files to produce this release archive ** spring-ldap/spring-ldap - project sources
   ** spring-ldap/spring-ldap-person - a sample web project.